briandorsey/partisci/doc/api.rst

 Version updates have the following JSON structure::

     {
-      "name" : "Application Name",
+      "app" : "Application Name",
       "version" : "1.2.3dev",
       "host" : "hostname",
       "instance" : 0,
     }

-name, version & host are limited to 50 unicode characters & instance is an integer <= 65535 (uint16).
+app, version & host are limited to 50 unicode characters & instance is an integer <= 65535 (uint16).

-TODO: name format: underscores, no spaces, etc?
+TODO: app format: underscores, no spaces, etc?
 Or accept anything, covert it, and use the simplified form on the urls, as an id?
 Yes, this.

 When returned from Partisci, the following additional fields will be added::